-• Spoken and written languages: English and French
+- Spoken and written languages are English and French

-2001-11 Conception, organization and editorial director for the anthology Fields in Motion: Ethnography in the worlds of dance, with 28 authors from 8 countries, published by Wilfred Laurier Press in Waterloo, Ontario, 2011, 155-170.
+2001-11 Conception and co-editorial director for the anthology Fields in Motion: Ethnography in the worlds of dance, with 26 authors from 8 countries, published by Wilfred Laurier Press in Waterloo, Ontario, 2011.

-2009-11 Co-conception and animation of the Tribune 840 series of round table discussions with students and professor researchers within the Dance Department of UQAM.
+2009-11 Co-conception and animation of the Tribune 840, a series of round table discussions with students and professor researchers within the Dance Department of UQAM.

 2007 Compilation editor for the bilingual proceedings of the 2007 annual joint conference of the Congress on Research in Dance and the Society for Dance History Scholars, held at the Centre national de danse à Paris.

-Ph.D., Programme d’Études et pratiques des arts, with excellence
+Ph.D., Programme d’Études et pratiques des arts, Université de Québec, Montréal, graduated with excellence